A Basic Guide on How to Generate an Accessibility Statement

 The first thing to keep in mind is that an accessibility statement should be easy to find.

 Also, remember to use consistent link names for your accessibility statements to help users recognize them more easily.
-This includes link names across the entire content of your website or mobile applications.

 - Ensure that your statement includes your accessibility goals and how users can reach you for assistance.

 An accessibility statement is a sensitive document that should be on your website.
 While it may seem like a simple document, a few intricacies are involved, as discussed above.

 Additionally, your website should have an accessibility statement even if it’s not yet fully accessible.
 This way, you can show users that you intend to become ADA compliant.